nareshbhatia/react-learning-path/README.md

 - A fund manager sending trading instructions to a trader to buy or sell a stock
 - The trader placing trades with one or more brokers to maximize profits (or minimize losses)

 Here's the domain model of the business problem.
 The description below should help understand what it means.
-If you want to understand the notation in more detail, you can read my [Domain-Drive Design](https://archfirst.org/domain-driven-design/) article.
+If you want to understand the notation in more detail, you can read my [Domain-Driven Design](https://archfirst.org/domain-driven-design/) article.

 ![Domain Model](assets/equities-trading-domain-model.png)